 At the same time there is a moral duty, for those able to choose, to balance the exercise of their individual rights with their social and environmental responsibilities as citizens.

 In developing countries the first priority is to provide universal access to family planning, as set out in Millennium Development Goal 5b.
-Without this, both men and women lack the autonomy to decide when or whether they will have children and women are unable to exercise their other reproductive rights.
-More than 200 million women have an unmet need for family planning and that figure is increasing.
+Without this, both men and women lack the autonomy to decide when or whether they will have children, and women are unable to exercise their other reproductive rights.
+More than 200 million women have an unmet need for family planning, and that figure is increasing.
 Meanwhile, the gap between contraceptive requirements and donor support has not yet been closed.
-We believe there is a moral duty on donor organisations to meet that need and close that gap.
+We believe there is a moral duty on donor organizations to meet that need and close that gap.

 In developed countries, contraception is readily available and people have the power to choose.
 Here the priority is to choose responsibly.
 People who have two children and have a third will increase the global population and its impact on the planet.
 This decreases everyone else’s share of finite and dwindling resources to survive on.
 We ask everyone to consider the moral implications of the number of children they have.